Revolutionary Incitement and the Limits of Free Speech

 ILAN WURMAN

-Ilan Wurman is an associate professor of law at the University of Minnesota, where he teaches administrative law and constitutional law.
-He previously taught at Arizona State University.
-He writes primarily on the Fourteenth Amendment, administrative law, separation of powers, and constitutionalism.
-His academic writing has appeared in the Yale Law Journal, the Stanford Law Review, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Virginia Law Review, the Duke Law Journal, the Minnesota Law Review, the Notre Dame Law Review, the Texas Law Review, and more
+His academic writing has appeared in the Yale Law Journal, the Stanford Law Review, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Virginia Law Review, the Duke Law Journal, the Minnesota Law Review, the Notre Dame Law Review, and the Texas Law Review among other journals.

 Fellows